Work-from-home tips for breastfeeding moms and parents

 Practice self-care

 Especially after having a new baby, working remotely can sometimes feel busy and isolating.
-It’s important for moms to prioritize their physical and mental health by practicing regular self-care.
+It’s important for parents to prioritize their physical and mental health by practicing regular self-care.
 Whether you get together with a friend to chat virtually or take some time to yourself to unwind or exercise, you-time is important.
-You’ve taken on the new and fulfilling role of being a mother, but you’re still you, so take a few moments to cultivate your interests and relationships.
+You’ve taken on the new and fulfilling role of being a mother or parent, but you’re still you, so take a few moments to cultivate your interests and relationships.

 Lean on your support network

-As a new work-from-home mom, remember: You don’t have to do it all, and you don’t have to do it alone.
-If working from home feels isolating, be sure to stay connected to others, especially those who support your commitment to breastfeeding.
-Other mom friends will have even more advice and tips for achieving work-life balance with a baby.
-Finally, if you feel comfortable doing so, consider childcare that fits with your WFH lifestyle, such as daycare or in-home help for a few hours a day or more.
-If your partner is also at home, pumping can help you share parenting duties—if you build up a stash of breast milk, your partner can take over some of the feeding sessions.
+As a new work-from-home parent, remember: You don’t have to do it all, and you don’t have to do it alone.
+If working from home feels isolating to you, be sure to stay connected to others, especially those who support your commitment to breastfeeding.
+Other parent friends will have even more advice and tips for achieving work-life balance with a baby.
+Finally, if you feel comfortable doing so and have the means to, consider childcare that fits with your WFH lifestyle, such as daycare or in-home help for a few hours a day or more.
+If your partner is also at home, pumping can help you share parenting duties — consult your IBCLC to help you determine the best method for your family.
+For instance, if you build up a stash of breast milk, your partner can take over some of the feeding sessions.